agkphysics/ChatBot/README.md

 ## Installation
 ### Java
-See the respective README.txt files in JavaBot/lib and JavaBot/opennlp-models
-for instructions on how to install the required java dependencies.
+See the respective README.txt file in JavaBot/lib for instructions on how to install the required java dependencies.

 ### Python Script
 For processing the XML files using the python script you will need to download